 Janet Floor Show:

 - Wide blue-green pencil; red lipstick; black pencil.

-- Draw blue line around face, put along lids
+- Draw green line around face, put along lids

 smeared up and over brows, and apply red lipstick to lips.

 - Draw black beauty mark above the left corner of her lips.